Scenic USA - Georgia

 Each day Scenic USA presents a new and interesting photo feature from somewhere in the United States.
 Chosen from a wide variety

 of historic sites, city scenes, backcountry byways, points of interest and America's best parklands, this site offers the viewer hundreds

 of unique vacation destinations and photographic subjects.
 Each feature is coupled with a brief explanation.
 For further detailed

 information, links to other sites are provided, but are never to be considered an endorsement.

 Sapelo Island Lighthouse

-One of Georgia's seven remaining lighthouses, the remote Sapelo Island Light, can only be reached by ferry.
+One of Georgia's seven coastal lighthouses, the remote Sapelo Island Light is one that can only be reached by ferry.
 Deactivated for over 90 years, the lighthouse was painstakingly refurbished and brought back to life in 1998.

 All Rights Reserved